 - Generally, pets are not allowed in the terminal buildings unless passing through the building is required for boarding access.
 Then leashed pets should proceed to the exterior waiting spaces in the most direct route available.

 The most difficult dilemma you’ll face when touring the San Juans is deciding which island to visit.
 Lopez, Orcas, Shaw, and San Juan Island are all served by the ferry, and any would make a great day trip.
-We spent a day on San Juan last year and, while it would have been great to go back, we opted to see Orcas, the largest of the islands.
+We had a great time on San Juan Island last year, so we opted to explore Orcas this time.

-The maximum driving distance between any two points on the island is 27 miles and, while there’s a lot to do here, everything happens on “island time.”
-As you cruise along the winding two-lane road through the spectacular Crow Valley, you can feel your stress evaporating and the calm, serene attitude of the island washing over you.
-With breathtaking views in every direction, it’s easy to leave the worries of the mainland behind and let yourself steep in this wonderland.
+The maximum driving distance between any two points on Orcas Island is 27 miles.
+So, while there doesn’t seem to be a lot of ground to cover, you’ll find fantastic things to do with pets!
+The relaxed pace and and serene landscapes greet you immediately as you cruise along the winding two-lane road through the spectacular Crow Valley.
+With incredible views in every direction, it’s easy to leave the worries of the mainland behind.

 The crown jewel of Orcas Island is the 5,252-acre Moran State Park – the fourth largest state park in Washington.
-The establishment of this fantastic park is largely owed to prominent shipbuilder and two-term Seattle Mayor, Robert Moran.
-In 1905 Moran began quietly buying land on Orcas Island for his retirement, and in 1921 donated more than 2,700 acres to the state to develop the park.
+The preservation of this spectacular place is largely owed to prominent shipbuilder and two-term Seattle Mayor, Robert Moran.
+In 1905 Moran quietly began buying land on Orcas Island for his retirement, and in 1921 donated more than 2,700 acres to develop the state park.
 Later he donated another 1,000 acres for it’s expansion, and now the park has 38 miles of trails, picnic areas, campgrounds, watercraft launches, and a swimming beach.

 - Pets must be on leashes no more than 8 feet long at all times

-- Pets are not allowed on designated swimming beaches
+- Pets cannot go on designated swimming beaches

-Within the park’s boundaries is Mount Constitution – at 2,409 feet in elevation, it’s the highest point in the San Juans and offers exactly the kinds of views you’d expect.
+Within the park’s boundaries is Mount Constitution.
+At 2,409 feet in elevation, it’s the highest point in the San Juans.
+And it offers exactly the kinds of views you’d expect.
 Adding to the panorama is the 53-foot stone observation tower at the summit, which was constructed by the Civilian Conservation Corps in 1936.

-As if one beautiful state park weren’t enough on a small island, Orcas boasts a second known as Obstruction Pass.
-With three trails that lead approximately a half-mile to the beach, this is a perfect place to bring your picnic or enjoy a sunset.
-The pet rules here are the same as in Moran State Park – pets must be on leashes no longer than 8 feet, and all pet waste must be cleaned up and disposed of properly.
+As if one beautiful state park on a small island weren’t enough, Orcas boasts a second known as Obstruction Pass.
+With three trails down to the beach, this is a perfect place for a picnic or to enjoy the sunset.
+The pet rules here are the same as in Moran State Park.
+Pets must be on leashes no longer than 8 feet, and all waste must be disposed of properly.

-From there we had a nice walk around Eastsound.
-You could easily spend a day here, exploring the shops and galleries, sampling the fare at the restaurants, and taking advantage of low tide to access the marine health observatory on Indian Island.
+From there, we had a nice walk around Eastsound.
+You could easily spend a day here!
+There are shops and galleries to peruse, and tempting fare to sample at the restaurants.
+Time it right, and at low tide you can also access the marine health observatory on Indian Island.